sighupio/fury-getting-started/fury-next-on-eks/README.md

 furyctl delete cluster
 ```

-2. Write 'yes' and hit enter, when prompted to confirm the deletion.
+2. Write 'yes' and hit <kbd>⏎ Enter</kbd>, when prompted to confirm the deletion.

 3. (Optional) Destroy the S3 bucket holding the Terraform state